dwavesystems/dwave-ocean-sdk/docs/examples/nl_tsp.rst

   :end-before: example-steps-end-marker

-This example formulates this problem as a :ref:`nonlinear model <nl_model_sdk>` and uses the :class:`~dwave.system.samplers.LeapHybridNonlinearSampler` to find good solutions.
+This example formulates this problem as a :ref:`nonlinear model <nl_model_sdk>` and uses the :class:`~dwave.system.samplers.LeapHybridNLSampler` to find good solutions.

 Formulate the Problem